+- F. The Key Players in Translation

-- F. Translation: RNA-Directed Polypeptide Synthesis
+- G. Translation: RNA-Directed Polypeptide Synthesis

-- G. Regulation of Translation
+- H. Regulation of Translation

-- H. Posttranslational Events
+- I. Posttranslational Events

-- I. Mutations: Heritable Changes in Genes
+- J. Mutations: Heritable Changes in Genes

 A. Genes and the Synthesis of Polypeptides

 - Genes are made up of DNA and are expressed in the phenotype as polypeptides. - Beadle and Tatum's experiments with the bread mold Neurospora resulted in mutant strains lacking a specific enzyme in a biochemical pathway.
 These results led to the one-gene, one-polypeptide hypothesis.